magoncal/NTDS_Project/README.md

 ## Loading script

-Brief description

-## Jupyter notebook

-Brief description
+Since we do not have a predefined dataset, the data must be retrieved using the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/).
+This script should be executed from a terminal.
+It fetches certain features of interest independently, which speeds up the retrieval time if some data is already present, and allows to deal with the API quota (5000 requests per day per API Key) in a more efficient way.
+An API Key was provided here.

-## Usage of the loading script
+### Usage of the loading script

-We use the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/) to retrieve our data.
-When running [load_data.py](load_data.py), the following flags may be set to control the application behavior:
+When running [load_data.py](load_data.py), the following flags may be set to control the script behavior:

 | Flag                 | Description                                          |
 | -------------------- | ---------------------------------------------------- |